 Environmental, Social and Governance (ESG) Policy

-Sunrise Resources plc and its subsidiaries (“the Company”) practice responsible exploration as reflected in this Environmental, Social and Governance (“ESG”) policy statement and as demonstrated by our actions.
+Sunrise Resources plc and its subsidiaries (“the Company”) practice responsible exploration as reflected in this ESG Policy statement and as demonstrated by our actions.
 By doing so we reduce project risk, avoid adverse environmental and social impacts, optimising benefits for all stakeholders while adding value to our projects.

 Our business associates, consultants and contractors (“Associated Parties”) perform much of our primary activities at our projects and therefore we require that all Associated Parties working on our behalf or for our subsidiaries accept and adhere to the principles set out in this policy.
 We encourage input from those with local knowledge and we review this policy on a regular basis.

-Our ESG policy is guided by the Prospectors & Developers Association of Canada’s (PDAC) Framework for Responsible Exploration (known as e3 Plus) which encourages mineral exploration companies to support and improve social, environmental and health and safety performance across all exploration activities around the world.
+Our ESG policy is guided by the Prospectors & Developers Association of Canada’s (PDAC) framework for responsible exploration (rebranded in 2024 from e3 Plus to Driving Responsible Exploration, or DRE) which encourages mineral exploration companies to support and improve social, environmental and health and safety performance across all exploration activities around the world.

 Adopting Responsible Governance and Management

-The Company is committed to environmentally and socially responsible mineral exploration and has developed and implemented policies and procedures for corporate governance and ethics as set out from page 24.
+The Company is committed to environmentally and socially responsible mineral exploration and has developed and implemented policies and procedures for corporate governance and ethics.
 We ensure that all staff and key Associated Parties are familiar with these and have appropriate levels of knowledge of these policies and procedures.

 The Company employs persons and engages contractors with the required experience and qualifications relevant to their specific tasks and, where necessary, seeks the advice of specialists to improve the understanding and management of social, environmental, human rights and security, health and safety, and in the application of traditional knowledge.

-The Company’s Corporate Governance Statement and Bribery & Anti-Corruption policy and Code of Conduct can be viewed on our website here.
+The Company’s Corporate Governance Statement, its Bribery & Anti-Corruption Policy and its Code of Conduct can be viewed on our website here: https://www.sunriseresourcesplc.com/corporate-governance.

 Applying Ethical Business Practices